send2mksingh/send2mksingh.github.io/_posts/2024-7-13-NodeSelector-Affinity-Taints-Tolerations.md

 **Conditions1**
 ****

--if we taint two nodes from three above nodes then pods will be auto schedule on last available node only.
+- if we taint two nodes from three above nodes then pods will be auto schedule on last available node only.

 ```
 kubectl taint nodes kind-worker2 key1=value1:NoSchedule
 kubectl apply -f deploy.yml